5 tips on talking to your kid about gun violence

 By Brightline team

-America has seen 27 school shootings this year alone.
-The tragedy in Uvalde – coming just 10 days after the senseless mass shooting in Buffalo – can be overwhelming to process and cause all of us to experience intense feelings of fear, anxiety, depression, and even powerlessness or hopelessness.
+America has seen over 600 mass shootings this year alone.
+These tragedies can be overwhelming to process and cause all of us to experience intense feelings of fear, anxiety, depression, and even powerlessness or hopelessness.
 Families should not live in fear of dropping their kids off at school, going to the grocery store, or visiting any public space.

-Anna Witges, LMHC, LCPC, LPC, Brightline behavioral therapist, shares expert tips on how you can process gun violence as a family, especially when school feels like a scary place.
+The Brightline care team shares expert tips on how you can process gun violence as a family, especially when school feels like a scary place.

 1. First things first — check in on yourself.